The Role of Cross-Silo Federated Learning in Facilitating Data Sharing in the Agri-Food Sector: Federated Learning

 The \texttt{FederatedAveraging} algorithm provides the basis for the implementation of many federated learning systems.
 However, in most real-world cases and including our problem setting, there exist complications regarding data that is not independently and identically distributed (iid).
 In our particular setting of the agri-food sector, it is likely that \textit{feature shifts} are the most common factor in non-iid data.
 Informally, a feature shift may result from a difference in local measurement devices or sensitivity of measurements used to obtain the data for each of the local participant data silos.
 This shift in feature distribution can lead to significant performance degradation as each local model is trained on a distribution that is not aligned with other clients.
 As a result the global model is averaged across a number of shifted distributions leading to a model that is not appropriately representative or generalisable to the union of the individual local datasets.
 Formally feature shift is defined by two properties of the probability between features $x$ and labels $y$ on each client: 1) \textit{covariate shift:} the marginal distributions $P_k(x)$ varies across clients, even if $P_k(y|x)$ is the same for all clients; and 2) \textit{concept shift:} the conditional distribution $P_k(x|y)$ varies across clients while $P_k(y)$ remains the same.

-To overcome statistical heterogeneity due to feature shift we consider the \texttt{FedBN} (federated batch normalization) algorithm \cite{li2021fedbn} as to extend \texttt{FederatedAveraging}. \texttt{FedBN} first assumes the model to be trained locally contains batch normalization layers, for our problem setting replicating the architectures in ~\cite{you2017deep,khaki2020cnn} this assumption holds true.
+To overcome statistical heterogeneity due to feature shift we consider the \texttt{FedBN} (federated batch normalization) algorithm \cite{li2021fedbn} as to extend \texttt{FederatedAveraging}. \texttt{FedBN} first assumes the model to be trained locally contains batch normalization layers, for our problem setting replicating the architectures in ~\cite{khaki2020cnn} this assumption holds true.
 Informally, \texttt{FedBN} extends \texttt{FederatedAveraging} by simply excluding the batch normalization parameters from the averaging step, instead maintaining the local parameters for each model.
-Batch normalization~\cite{ioffe2015batch} is a method to standardize the activation's of a layer, achieving faster and smoother training, better generalization ability through re-centering and re-scaling the activation's.
 However, the statistical heterogeneity demonstrated by each silo results in batch normalization parameters, that control the standardization of layers, being inappropriate for specific subset distributions.
 This is theoretically demonstrated in \cite{li2021fedbn} and empirically shown in Table \ref{tab:FedMethods} and Figure \ref{fig:rounds} to improve performance by appropriately standardizing the activations for that data silo's distribution.

 Alternative approaches address issues in non-iid data specifically focusing on label distribution skew, specifically FedProx~\cite{li2018federated}, and FedMA~\cite{wang2020federated}.
 The point raised in mitigating the effect of statistical heterogeneity in data silos is vastly important to the implementation and performance of federated learning, and as such should be considered a key aspect in the adoption of such methods in practice.
 Moreover, the adoption of methods to tackle statistical heterogeneity is dependent on the data itself, and should be considered as important as feature normalization in machine learning.